 2. Replay think time as recorded

-This setting allows to use the same value of think time which has been given as an argument of lr_think_time().
+This setting allows us to use the same value of think time which has been given as an argument of lr_think_time().
 It could be either a recorded value (captured during recording) or updated value (manually updated postscript generation).
 “Limit think time to XX seconds” option is enabled for this setting.
-You can set the maximum think time value by checked it and restrict the Vuser to cross the maximum think time value.
+You can set the maximum think time value by checking it and restricting the Vuser to cross the maximum think time value.

 3. Multiply Recorded think time by X

-This setting multiplies the think time value by specified times like 2 times, 3 times etc. If you have given think time value as 10 seconds and ‘multiply recorded think time by’ value as 2, then Vuser will pause for 20 seconds before starting to the next step.
-‘Limit think time to XX seconds’ option is enabled for this setting.
-You can set the maximum think time value by checked it and restrict the Vuser to cross the maximum think time value.
+This setting multiplies the think time value by specified times like 2 times, 3 times etc. If you have given a think time value as 10 seconds and ‘multiply recorded think time by’ value as 2, then Vuser will pause for 20 seconds before starting to the next step.
+The ‘Limit think time to XX seconds’ option is enabled for this setting.
+You can set the maximum think time value by checking it and restricting the Vuser to cross the maximum think time value.

 4. Use random percentage of recorded think time

-This setting helps to generate random think time value between the specified percentage range.
+This setting helps to generate random think time values between the specified percentage range.
 This helps to simulate a real-world scenario during the test.
 The Minimum value range is 1% to 150% and the maximum value range is 50% to 10000%.
 ‘Limit think time to XX seconds’ option is enabled for this setting also.
-You can set the maximum think time value by checked it and restrict the Vuser to cross the maximum think time value.
+You can set the maximum think time value by checking it and restricting the Vuser to cross the maximum think time value.

-You can define a think time variable in global.h and pass as an argument in think time function.
-This will help you to change the think time value at one place only without missing any think time function.
+You can define a think time variable in global.h and pass it as an argument in the think time function.
+This will help you to change the think time value in one place only without missing any think time function.